hvianna/audioMotion-analyzer/README.md

 ### `gradient` *string*

-Currently selected color gradient used for analyzer graphics.
+Currently selected color gradient used for analyzer graphs.

 It must be the name of a built-in or [registered](#registergradient-name-options-) gradient.
 Built-in gradients are *'classic'*, *'prism'* and *'rainbow'*.